 The practical work should be done in groups (maximum number of students / group: 3).

-If a student does not reach the minimum score required in the Theoretical-Practical Component Evaluation during the period of continuous assessment, but have obtained frequency, the student may carry out an Exam during Appeal, Special and Extraordinary Seasons.
+If a student does not reach the minimum score required in the Theoretical-Practical Component Evaluation during the period of continuous assessment but has obtained frequency, the student may carry out an Exam during Appeal, Special and Extraordinary Seasons.